iv-org/invidious/README.md

 | [<img src="screenshots/04_description.png?raw=true" height="140" width="280">](screenshots/04_description.png?raw=true) | [<img src="screenshots/05_preferences.png?raw=true" height="140" width="280">](screenshots/05_preferences.png?raw=true) | [<img src="screenshots/06_subscriptions.png?raw=true" height="140" width="280">](screenshots/06_subscriptions.png?raw=true) |

 ## Installation

+To manually compile invidious you need at least 2GB of RAM.
+If you have less you can setup SWAP to have a combined amount of 2 GB or use Docker instead.

+After installation take a look at the [Post-install steps](#post-install).

+### Automated:

 [Invidious-Updater](https://github.com/tmiland/Invidious-Updater) is a self-contained script that can automatically install and update Invidious.